This easy taco bake recipe is perfect for busy nights, especially during the school year and football season!

 I thought I had tried every El Paso product on the market, but I was wrong!
 I've never made the Soft TacoBake Kit, so decided to give it a try.

 And any time we have Mexican food, we have to add Avocados from Mexico.
 Isn't this one a beauty?
-Avocados from Mexico are fresh, delicious, authentic, are available all year, and they were on sale at Publix!
+Avocados from Mexico are fresh, delicious, authentic, and available all year.

 Easy Taco Bake Recipe

 To get started, preheat your oven to 350 degrees.
 Then just follow the simple directions on the box!